MatthewMarinets/war3-ap-maps/doc/misc.md

 # Miscellaneous knowledge
 ## Item models
 Items have a model.
-For the model to disappear after picking up the item, it needs a Ref Chest attachment
+For the model to disappear after picking up the item, it needs a Ref Chest attachment.

+I've updated the question mark model to have that so it works in-game.

+Another candidate model: `Objects\InventoryItems\BundleofGifts\BundleofGifts.mdl`
+* This is a wrapped present, from the Azeroth Grand Prix

 ## Colours
 Game text can be coloured.
 Use a tag formatted like `|cff<hex>` to start a coloured region, where